02 - A Minimal Rust Kernel

 they are normally provided by the C library on the system.
 These functions

-, which copies one memory block to another, and memcmp
+memcpy, which copies one memory block to another, and memcmp, which

 compares two memory blocks.
 While we didn't need any of these functions to